TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Windows fixes
-	- fix freetype errors

 - Usability fixes to editor
 	- Disallow flavour instantation when there is no image specified
 	- Test gameplay when there is no flavour, basically when the workspace is empty

-- Fix throws so that they also register hit entities
-	- Just add a cooldown for hitting
-	- We may remove the oldest entries

-- Special sentience material vs sentience impact sound specifier
-	- Makes little sense to make it a material because a collision might or might not signify damage

-- Throwing the knives
-	- missile system responsibility
-	- pass through held item

 - Then the direct attachment offset must calculate the offsets, I guess.